The response to the COVID-19 outbreak has highlighted the importance of timely, good communications in the effort to keep the public informed.

 - Partners, stakeholders and decision makers.

 Think about what these people need now, and how they want to hear from you.
 Get the data and evidence to support your thinking.
 CRM, analytics and publicly available data from government on social economics and media habits are all useful here.
-If you have resource, social listening can also be useful in finding out what people are saying about a topic, subject or brand.
 Aim to be helpful and useful.
 Remember what you’re trying to achieve (see point #2).

 #4 Big idea